 Persona 4's Investigation Team.
 It's certainly helped by the fact that part of the plot revolves around defeating each others' out-of-control suppressed feelings.

-Persona 3's S.E.E.S. also shows shades of this, given Yukari's initial distrust and hatred for Mitsuru (she held the Kirijo group responsible for her father's death) and Ken's desire to kill Shinji and then himself out of revenge because Shinjirou accidentally killed his mother.
+Persona 3's S.E.E.S. also shows shades of this, given Yukari's initial distrust and hatred for Mitsuru (she held the Kirijo group responsible for her father's death) and Ken's desire to kill Shinjirou and then himself out of revenge because Shinjirou accidentally killed his mother.

 The party in Mass Effect 2 is pretty much this trope.
 The members are very different from each other, from very diverse walks of life.
 Heck, there are even a few disagreements that threaten to tear them apart.
 But in the end, if Shepard is a good (and consistent) leader, the entire party will make it out alive, thanks in no small part to watching each others' backs during the suicide mission.